boalang/study-template/README.md

 ## Adding Analyses

-There is one sample analysis given in `rq1.py`.
-This relies on the sample query given in `boa/queries/rq1.boa`.
+There is one sample analysis given in `analyses/rq1.py`.
+This relies on the sample query given in `boa/queries/rq1.boa` and makes use of deduplication, which relies (indirectly) on the query given in `boa/queries/hashes.boa`.
+This analysis will generate a single result, the table in `tables/kotlin/rq1.tex`.

 The steps to add a new analysis are as follows: